Erwan0fil/CraftStudioMinecraftTutorial/files/tutorial-introduction.md

 ## Work In Progress

-All these tutorials are work in progress, and are thus subject to change/be fixed/be improved, even chapters considered as released.
+All these tutorials are work in progress, and are thus subject to change/improvements.
+As I am not a native english speaker and despite I do my best, the tutorial contains some orthographic and grammatical errors.
 <div class="text-align-right">
 [Introduction to CraftStudio >](introduction-to-craftstudio.md)
 </div>